Michigan Minimum Auto Insurance Requirements in 2024 (Coverage You Need in MI)

 Can I get uninsured/underinsured motorist coverage in Michigan?

 Yes, Michigan allows drivers to add uninsured/underinsured motorist (UM/UIM) coverage to their auto insurance policies.
-UM/UIM coverage protects you if you’re involved in an accident with a driver who doesn’t have insurance or has insufficient coverage to pay for your injuries or damages.
+UM/UIM coverage protects you if you’re involved in an accident with a driver without insurance or insufficient coverage to pay for your injuries or damages.

 Can I choose my own auto insurance provider in Michigan?

 Yes, as a resident of Michigan, you have the freedom to choose your own auto insurance provider.
-There are numerous insurance companies licensed to operate in the state, offering various coverage options and premiums.
-It’s recommended to compare quotes from multiple providers to find the best coverage and rates that meet your needs.
+Numerous insurance companies are licensed to operate in the state, offering various coverage options and premiums.
+It’s recommended to compare auto insurance quotes from multiple providers to find the best coverage and rates that meet your needs.

 Is car insurance required in Michigan?

-Michigan does require car insurance for drivers to be able to legally operate a vehicle.
+Michigan does require car insurance for drivers to be able to operate a vehicle legally.

 Insurance laws in Michigan do not require comprehensive insurance, but it may be required by a lender if you have a car loan or lease.